Rimjhimtyagi13/task_generator/ABOUTME.md

 Hi, I’m Rimjhim Tyagi 👋
 I’m a Computer Science graduate with a strong interest in building practical, user-focused tools using Python, data, and AI.

-This project was built as part of a time-boxed technical assignment (48 hours) to demonstrate my ability to:
+This project was built as part of a technical assignment to demonstrate my ability to:
 - quickly understand product requirements,
 - design a simple but usable web application,
 - integrate AI responsibly,